Enhancing LLM-based Specification Generation via Program Slicing and Logical Deletion: Methodology

-As a preparatory step for specification verification, the introduction of logical deletion enables the preservation of correct loop specifications in scenarios where preconditions are absent.
-At the same time, it acts as middleware between verification tools and LLMs, addressing cases that fall beyond the current capabilities of verification tools.
-However, since existing LLMs have not been trained on specialized specification datasets, directly providing all candidate specifications and the corresponding program source code to LLMs, and requesting judgment outputs, often results in low accuracy.
+We introduce a logical deletion stage prior to specification verification, with the goal of leveraging LLMs to assess the plausibility and potential satisfiability of specifications, without requiring them to be formally provable in the given context.
+However, since existing LLMs have not been trained on specialized specification datasets, directly providing LLMs with all candidate specifications and the corresponding program source code and requesting judgment outputs often results in low accuracy.
 This approach may also lead to inconsistencies between the number of generated outputs and the number of specifications under verification.

-Inspired by the extensive training of LLMs on both natural language text and code data \cite{Hou-01, Chen-01}, we propose a logical deletion method based on the chain-of-thought (CoT) paradigm \cite{Wang-01}, consisting of four steps: “exclusion–understanding–reasoning–output”.
-First, we instruct LLMs to exclude irrelevant specifications by examining the presence of variables within program statements.
-This step serves as a pre-filter, effectively narrowing down relevant specifications in cases where slices contain multiple related loop structures, thereby reducing the workload in the subsequent reasoning stages.
-The expected output format is: {\consolaslike{Specification \# Relevant Program Statement \# Relevant/Irrelevant}}.
-Second, we require LLMs to interpret the candidate specifications according to their respective loop specification types and to express these interpretations in informal natural language.
-Third, we treat these informal explanations as program design requirements.
-Together with the source code, they are provided to LLMs in the following format: {\consolaslike{\textless CODE\textgreater Program Source Code\textless /CODE\textgreater\textless REQUIREMENT\textgreater Content of Explanation\textless /REQUIREMENT\textgreater}}.
-LLMs are then prompted to reason about and explain whether each requirement is satisfied, based on their understanding of the source code.
-Finally, LLMs output the reasoning results in the form of Boolean values (True or False), determined by the positive or negative assessment expressed in the explanations.
-This four-step process transforms specifications expressed in formal languages into program requirements represented in natural language, thereby mitigating the accuracy loss caused by the absence of specialized specification training data.
-Furthermore, by guiding LLMs through a step-by-step evaluation of candidate specifications—rather than producing a direct judgment in a single step—this approach improves the accuracy of specification determination.
+Since LLMs have been extensively trained on natural language text and code data~\cite{Chen-01,Hou-01}, we draw on the idea of chain-of-thought reasoning~\cite{Wang-01} and propose a logical deletion method consisting of four steps: exclusion, comprehension, reasoning, and output.
+First, LLMs exclude specifications that are irrelevant to the current code based on the occurrence of variables in the specifications.
+This step filters out unrelated specifications in advance, thereby reducing the workload of subsequent steps.
+Second, LLMs interpret the candidate specifications according to different specification types and describe them in informal natural language.
+Third, we treat these interpretations as program design requirements and feed them, together with the source program, into LLMs, requiring the models to reason about whether the program satisfies each requirement based on their understanding of the source code.
+Finally, LLMs output the reasoning results—true or false—according to the affirmative or negative stance reflected in the generated explanations.